 Got a long incubation time to kill?
 Waiting for your cells to spin?
 Bored in between classes?
 In class?

-And because this meme won’t last forever, tune in next week for another grad-student approved distraction.
-Suggestions are welcome.
+Check next week for another grad-student approved distraction — suggestions are welcome.

-Alexandra is a fifth-year graduate student in the Biomedical Sciences and promises her PI that she doesn’t waste that much time in the lab.
+Alexandra Greer is a sixth-year graduate student in the Biomedical Sciences and promises her PI that she doesn’t waste that much time when she is in the lab.